salilab/saliweb/doc/modules/frontend.rst

       method to get the correct MIME type for the file.
 By default, it always returns 'text/plain'.

-   .. method:: make_job(jobname)

-      This takes a user-provided job name, sanitizes it to make sure that is compatible with our databases and does not conflict with an existing job name, creates a directory for the job's input files, and finally returns the sanitized job name and the directory.
-This is typically used in :meth:`get_submit_page` prior to calling :meth:`submit_job`.

-   .. method:: submit_job(jobname)
+   .. method:: make_job(jobname, email)

-      This submits a job, previously set up by :meth:`make_job`, to the backend.
+      This creates and returns a new :class:`IncomingJob` object that represents a new job, using a user-provided job name and email address (the latter may be undef).
+The new job has its own directory into which input files can be placed, and once this is finished, :meth:`IncomingJob.submit` should be called to actually submit the job.
+      This is typically used in :meth:`get_submit_page`.

    .. method:: help_link(target)